Hot start to summer and the Midsummer long weekend

 Sunday morning will once again be tropical in many places, and some torrid lows could be repeated.
 Highs will drop slightly in the West and especially in the northern third of the country, including the Girona region.
 Elsewhere, temperatures will remain similar.
 Minor nuances in a context of generally very hot weather and marked muggy conditions on the coast.
 Highs of 32°C to 37°C, but up to 38°C or more in the West and the Ebro Valley.

 All sunny and calm in the morning, with some coastal fog and a few patches of high, thin clouds.
-In the afternoon, the clouds will grow steadily, leaving irregular showers and thunderstorms in the Pyrenees, Pre-Pyrenees, and Els Ports, but they could reach more inland areas of Catalonia and the Valencian Community until the evening.
+In the afternoon, the clouds will grow steadily, leaving irregular showers and thunderstorms in the Pyrenees, the Pre-Pyrenees, and Els Ports, but they could reach more inland areas of Catalonia and Valencia until the evening.
 The afternoon will be more unstable, but the showers will not reach everywhere; They will remain far from the coast, where the sun and calm will continue to dominate.

 Verbena and end of long weekend with more heat